I Love Money season 2: Episode 4: Kiss my...

 Milf is seen arguing with her roommates Buddha, Myammee, and T-Weed, for their betrayal to her for voting her into the box.
 Milf, fed up with this, moves downstairs.
 The next day, Craig hints that the next challenge will be, like last year, "a mouthful".
 For the Green Team, Bonez is picked for team captain, while The Entertainer is picked for the Gold Team.
 When they arrive at the challenge site, Craig tells them that the challenge is called, "The Kiss Off 2", which is based on the challenge on the last season of I Love Money.
 Craig has a bag of colored coins, and when one contestant picks a coin that matches another contestant's coin, they will be paired together.
 On the Green Team, Milf and Buddha get paired up together, Myammee and T-Weed are paired together, Bonez picked an odd colored coin and was not able to play, leaving Buckwild and Ice to be together.
 On the Gold Team, Prancer and Angelique are together, Heat and It, Saaphyri and Tailor Made, 20 Pack and Entertainer are paired together, while Cali picked the odd colored coin, also meaning she will not play the game.
 Craig then throws a twist in the game: The pairs will not be locking lips, but instead, will be kissing one of their butts, which is based on when the past contestants from I Love Money when the contestants would kiss up to other contestants, and literally, when Nibblz kissed Buckeey's butt on a dare on Flavor Of Love 2.
 The rules of the challenge is only the lips can touch the butt, no hands; the contestants have to remain on a beam, and the lips must keep touching the butt.
 Immediately in the game, Milf pushed Buddha off their beam meaning they were out.
 Buckwild threw the game, meaning T-Weed and Myammee were the only pair left from The Green Team.
 The Entertainer then gets him and 20 Pack disqualified by Entertainer giving 20 Pack "a smack on the ass".
 Tailor Made's lips then slip off of Saaphyri's butt, meaning they were also out, and then Heat falls off the beam and used his hand to touch the ground to stop himself, resulting in another disqualification.
-It's down to T-Weed and Myammee vs. Prancer and Angelique.
+It is down to T-Weed and Myammee vs. Prancer and Angelique.
 T-Weed starts sweating and then his feet struggle to stay on the beam, and then he falls off, which resulted in another win for the Gold Team.